adrianlievano/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 ### POST '/quizzes'
+- Description:
-- Starts the game and allows the user to answer a quiz question.
+    Starts the game and allows the user to answer a quiz question.
-- Request Arguments: None
+- Request Arguments:
+    None
+- Returns:
-- Returns: A success value and the next question that will be served to the user that has not appeared in the past.
+    A success value and the next question that will be served to the user that has not appeared in the past.
+Below is a sample output:

 ```
 Sample Output: